Aliases for GNG13 Gene

 GeneCards Summary for GNG13 Gene

 GNG13 (Guanine Nucleotide Binding Protein (G Protein), Gamma 13) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include signal transducer activity.
+Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include signal transducer activity and G-protein beta-subunit binding.

 UniProtKB/Swiss-Prot for GNG13 Gene